fccm/glMLite/README.GL3.txt

  glNormal, etc, will be deprecated too, the OpenGL programmer will be encouraged to use vertex-arrays, VAO's or VBO's.
- There are examples of use of the two modules vertArray and VBO in the directory TEST/ and there are also two tutorials online: http://www.linux-nantes.org/~fmonnier/ocaml/GL/vertex_array.php http://www.linux-nantes.org/~fmonnier/ocaml/GL/gl_vbo.php
+ There are examples of use of the two modules vertArray and VBO in the directories TEST/ and TEST3 and there are also two tutorials online: http://www.linux-nantes.org/~fmonnier/ocaml/GL/vertex_array.php http://www.linux-nantes.org/~fmonnier/ocaml/GL/gl_vbo.php